awsdocs/amazon-athena-user-guide/doc_source/datastores-hive-default-catalog.md

 ![\[A DDL statement using the default catalog.\]](http://docs.aws.amazon.com/athena/latest/ug/images/datastores-hive-default-catalog-4.png)

-## Specifying a Default Data Source in a JDBC Connection String<a name="datastores-hive-default-catalog-jdbc"></a>
+## Specifying a default data source in a JDBC connection string<a name="datastores-hive-default-catalog-jdbc"></a>

-When you use the Athena JDBC Driver to connect Athena to an external Hive metastore, you can use the `Catalog` parameter to specify the default data source name in your connection string in a SQL editor like [SQL Workbench](https://www.sql-workbench.eu/index.html)\.
+When you use the Athena JDBC Driver to connect Athena to an external Hive metastore, you can use the `Catalog` parameter to specify the default data source name in your connection string in a SQL editor like [SQL workbench](https://www.sql-workbench.eu/index.html)\.

 **Note**
-To download the latest Athena JDBC drivers, see [Using Athena with the JDBC Driver](https://docs.aws.amazon.com/athena/latest/ug/connect-with-jdbc.html)\.
+To download the latest Athena JDBC drivers, see [Using Athena with the JDBC driver](https://docs.aws.amazon.com/athena/latest/ug/connect-with-jdbc.html)\.

 The following connection string specifies the default data source *hms\-catalog\-name*\.